 "Lily, stop this," he pleaded.
 "I know you're upset and I know you're frustrated and I know that this is what you wanted to avoid, but don't avoid me because you're upset and frustrated.
 We're in this together, right?"

 Lily bit down hard on her tongue so as not to lash out.
 Because truth was, she knew it wasn't his fault.
 She knew it had every little to do with him and everything to do with her.
-But she couldn't help but be frustrated at the entire situation.
-"No, James, we're not in this together," she argued, shaking her head sullenly.
+She was pissed off at the school, but sometimes it was easier taking it out on James because why in Merlin's name did it have to be him that she fell for?
+"No, James, we're not in this together," she muttered, shaking her head sullenly.
 "Because the entire school is laughing at me for falling for your charm and yet, they're treating you like some sort of praiseworthy hero.
 They're all out there saying, 'Oh, look, the poor, naïve bookworm finally caves to the incessant solicitations from the popular, charming womanizer.
 Yeah, we all know how this one is going to end.'"

 James was taken aback by the vehement criticism in Lily's tone.
 "Is that what you're afraid of, Lily?" he asked softly.

 He frowned.
-"Are you afraid that because it's out in the open, I will now therefore get…get bored with you?"
+"Are you afraid that because it's out in the open, I will now therefore get bored with you?"

 Lily turned her gaze away quickly to hide the anxiety in her eyes.
 "Just forget I said anything, James," she sighed.
 "Can I have my quill back?"

-He shook his head, leaning back in his chair defeatedly.
+He shook his head, leaning back in his chair in shock, recognizing the vulnerability in her expression.
 "This past month has been more than I could have ever dreamed of," he said softly.
 "You mean more to me than I ever thought you could.
 I want to be with you all the time and when I'm forced to not be with you, I can't stop thinking about you.
 It's never been about the chase with you and it's never been about proving myself to anyone in this school but you.
 All I have ever wanted is to be good enough for you."
 He saw a hint of red flush to her cheeks and he reached over to grab her hand.
 He took it as a good sign that she didn't pull it away.
-"I hate to break it to you, but I'm not going anywhere.
+"I get that it can look as if I finally 'won' you to other people, but fuck them.
+Because I'm not going anywhere.
 You're stuck with me.
 Whether you like it or not.
-And I really hope you like it."
+Though I really hope you like it."

 And after only being with him for a month, that thought scared the hell out of her.